Amita6ha/Data-Structures-and-Algorithms-Design-for-2D-Triangulation/README.md

-# Data Structures and Algorithms Design for 2D Triangulation
+# Data Structures and Algorithms for 2D Triangulation
 In the C++ project, we designed memory efficient data structures and algorithms for 2D triangulation.

 The project supports: